vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *yoginitvaṁ ca vidyāyā rāśitvaṁ cāntyavarjitai ḥ * //66//

-The syllables of energy are the three *HRīṂ * ; what precedes them are the three letters *LA* , the total of six being reached if one counts the *HRīṂ *
+The syllables of energy are the three *HRĪṂ * ; what precedes them are the three letters *LA* , the total of six being reached if one counts the *HRĪṂ *

 as one syllable only.
 The aspect of energy of the Goddess is that of the six Yoginīs, Ḍ ākinī, and so on, that we have already seen.

 For the twelve signs of the zodiac, one counts the syllables of the *vidyā*

-without the three *HRīṂ * .
+without the three *HRĪṂ * .

 Maheśvarī\[when\] in the form of the *cakra* \[has\] in the same way a cosmic aspect. //67a//